 - Update settings for language or shipping difficulties

-Those are just a few examples but I'd be happy to hop on a phone or video call in order to discuss whether or not your store's needs are something I can help with.
+Those are just a few examples and we would be happy to hop on a phone or video call in order to discuss whether or not your store's needs are something we can help with.

 What does your process look like?

-I like to say that my process to start jobs is to go from conversation to contract.
+We like to say that our process to start jobs is to go from conversation to contract.
 In general, everything starts with that first phone/video call.
-What you'll often hear called a "discovery call."
+What you'll often hear called a "discovery" or "initial consult" call.

-My personal preference is typically to do this by video conference.
+We prefer to do these by video whenever possible.
 Don't worry, you don't have to turn on your camera too.
-I just find it's easier for folks who are going to be trusting me with their website to actually get to see my face.
-We'll talk about what your needs are for this specific project and your business, so I can make proper recommendations.
+We just find it's easier for folks who are going to be trusting us with their website to actually get to see our faces.
+We'll talk about what your needs are for this specific project and your business, so we can make proper recommendations.

-After the call, I will request collaborator access to your store.
-You'll approve only the permissions you feel comfortable with, so I can scope out the rest of your Shopify store and provide a more accurate estimate.
-Finally, I'll send you a proposal for costs in which we'll have the scope of work detailed out to ensure we're both on the same page.
+After the call, we will request collaborator access to your store.
+You'll approve only the permissions you feel comfortable with, so we can scope out the rest of your Shopify store and provide a more accurate estimate.
+Finally, we'll send you a proposal for costs in which we'll have the scope of work detailed out to ensure we're both on the same page.

-If everything looks good, I'll make a copy of your main theme and work out of a backup.
-It is a rare instance I would work on a live theme to ensure nothing is "broken" during development.
+If everything looks good, we'll make a copy of your main theme and work out of a backup.
+It is a rare instance we would work on a live theme to ensure nothing is "broken" during development.

 How much do you charge?